 Perhaps the most serious of the recent recalls involves a UVC insertion tray, which is used during a procedure for critically ill newborns.
 Evidently, the manufacturer failed to include detailed instructions for providers on how to properly use the product.
 There have been two infant deaths related to the manufacturer’s failure to include these instructions.

-What to Do After a Drug Recall
+What Should Patients Do After a Drug Recall

 If you or a loved one is taking or took medication that turned out to be recalled, it is important that you immediately consult with a doctor about the possible effects of the medication.
 After you’ve spoken to your doctor, reach out to a personal injury lawyer to determine whether you have a case against the manufacturer of the recalled medication or medical product.
 While a recall does not necessarily mean that the manufacturer will be liable for your injuries, in many cases they are.
 However, pharmacy recall lawsuits are extremely complex and require the assistance of an attorney who has specific experience with these claims.
 For example, you must often call one or more expert witnesses to prove your case and may need to provide additional notice requirements to any defendants named in your lawsuit.